cristianoc/arc-challenge/ARC_FORMALIZATION.md

 **Why This Task is Not Well-Defined:**

 This task is not well-defined because it has multiple minimal solutions within the set of expressible specs.
-The **Vertical Flip Spec** and **Horizontal Flip Spec** are valid solutions for the task, and neither is simpler than the other in the partial order.
-In the test case, these two specs produce different outputs, further illustrating the ambiguity.
-Therefore, there is no unique minimal solution, leading to ambiguity in determining the correct spec.
-This contrasts with a well-defined task, where only one spec would meet the criteria for being the simplest correct solution.
+Both the **Vertical Flip Spec** and **Horizontal Flip Spec** are valid solutions and are equally minimal in the partial order.
+In the test case, these specs produce different outputs, highlighting the ambiguity.